About the MSc/PhD

-To qualify for PhD candidacy, a student must complete the course and breadth requirements, pass the qualifying oral exam and have a thesis topic approved by their supervisor committee.
+To qualify for PhD candidacy, a student must complete the course and breadth requirements, pass the qualifying oral exam and have a thesis topic approved by their supervisory committee.
 Candidacy is typically achieved by the 36th month of the program.

 Which industries is the department affiliated with?

 Given our long history and tradition of excellence, the University of Toronto and the Department of Computer Science have established numerous partnerships in public and private industry.
-Coupled with our location in the heart of Toronto, industrial partners include IBM, Avaya Inc., Ontario Power Generation, MITEL Corporation and Microsoft – not to mention the province's hospitals, legal firms and financial sectors.
+Coupled with our location in the heart of Toronto, industrial partners include IBM, Avaya Inc., Ontario Power Generation, MITEL Corporation and Microsoft – not to mention the province's hospitals, legal firms, and financial sectors.